TheUnderTaker11/ToT/README.md

 # ToT Project for CSCI 562, with Clay, Austin, David, and Chris
+This is a reservation and order management system for a hypothetical restaurant.
+It allows customers to make a reservation, then while at the restaurant it allows them to order what they want.
+Then once finished they can pay and the order will be marked as complete.
+On the employee side, the wait staff is able to assign tables to the reservations, see their orders, and edit those orders if need be.

+This was a group project, consisting of 4 total members.

 Link to Index: https://turing.cs.olemiss.edu/~tot/tot/

 # Default User Logins - All passwords are "test123"